1/32 scale Hunters of Revell, Echelon (vacu) and the Fisher trainer conversion set

 Hunter kit and new decals.

-This building report will cover all 3 kits and will focus on the Hawker F. mk6 and Hawker F mk.4 as used in the Royal Netherlands Air Force.
+This modelling report will cover all 3 kits and will focus on the Hawker F. mk6 and Hawker F mk.4 as used in the Royal Netherlands Air Force.
 It will not cover extensive Hunter history as there are numerous sites on the internet and books on this subject.
 Please see the references below.

 Lets look a little to the Hunter history.